deloarts/glados-frontend/docs/INSTALL.md

 url/domain | `string` | The URL under which glados is reachable (e.g. `glados.company.local` on your intranet)
-url/rfidAuth | `string` | The URL where the rfid-auth-app can be reached on the local machine patExpireMinutes | `number` | The expiration time in minutes for the personal access token
+url/rfidAuth | `string` | The URL where the rfid-auth-app can be reached on the local machine patExpireMinutes | `number` | The expiration time in minutes for the personal access token allowUnsupportedBrowsers | `boolean` | Wether or not to allow unsupported browsers.
+Currently supported: Chromium based browsers.

 ## 6 install dependencies